Posts Tagged ‘Media’

 Confessions of a Hallowed Wiener

 My favorite holiday is Halloween.
 It’s not even a holiday.
 No government offices close, banks and other companies conduct their normal business, and all schools remain open.
 Yet, it’s considered to be a holiday.
 That’s what you think, right?
 It has that celebratory feel.
-Maybe we should just label it a Cause For Celebration, since it doesn’t get the official holiday treatment.
+Maybe we should just label it a Cause for Celebration, since it doesn’t get the official holiday treatment.
 I’m not even sure I should capitalize Halloween.

-Regardless of whatever the plan for decorating my house happens to be, I usually take the day off in anticipation of all the little tykes soon to be scared half-to-death.
-I probably shouldn’t confess playing hooky on an unholiday.
-Please don’t tell anyone.
 Yeah, I’m the guy in the neighborhood children either can’t wait to encounter, or the house they stroll past nervously.
 The candy I give is the good stuff, but they have to work for it.
-If it’s a really good night of fright, there is a lot left over for the office.
+If it’s a really good night of fright, there was not a lot left over for the office.

 My parents started it.
 It’s all their fault.
 On Halloween they put on a show.
 The best year I remember, Mom took out her teeth and played a Witch, and Dad got up on the roof and dropped a sheet-covered broomstick on a rope in front of the kids as they ascended the steps.
 They gave the best treats, so all the kids wanted to make the stop.
 That particular year my father was a driver for Rock Creek, and he gave out bottled sodas to the costume-clad loons.
 Glass bottles.
 If anyone gave me a glass container of pent-up fizz, it would be tossed in the air to watch it break in front of me.
 That would be cool.
 So, my father unwittingly probably contributed to bad behavior.
 Nevertheless, receiving a sugar-infused soft drink is a nice treat.
 Fortunately, when my Dad drove for Sinclair Oil, he didn’t give away bottles of gasoline.